clarkbox/jquery-tmpl/README.md

 # jQuery Templates plugin v1.0.0pre.

-DONT USE THIS. use a more modern template lib.
+DONT USE THIS. use a more modern template lib like EJS.

 FORKED AND MODIFIED TO ADD AN INDEX PROPERTY ON ITERATORS